contact: it is as if @ protonmail dot com

 there are two temperature sensors, one in the head and one in the radiator outlet circuit. these are typical NTC resistor type sensors (Stewart Warner, 33..240 ohm 100..280F) in a precision (1%) circuit. analog readings are despeckled (shot noise filter; hey this is an automobile) and averaged with a relatively fast low-pass filter (100 to 500 mS). this is an order of magnitude faster, at least, than typical temperature guages.

 i spent considerable time in the last decade messing with cylinder head thermal issues, including head dissection to determine optimum sensor placement. this was before i even considered this system, with it's circulator. with the circ pump sensor placement is largely unimportant as long as circ'ed coolant passes by it. (a second circulator pump, independently moving water from radiator inlet to outlet would both remove heat and make it measurable, i deemed too much work for too little return and a reduction in reliability.)

 managing the overall operating state is as important as regulating operating temperature. closed-loop operation occurs only during a very narrow range of operating conditions. the initial state of the engine, thermally, is unknown when the car is turned on. it could be stone cold from overnight parking, or at peak heat from a brief stop after a long hard run.

-"wrapped around" the engine cooling algorithms described above is the state control machine. loosely speaking, the car is turned on, probably started and run, is driven/warms up, operates for some time and then the engine is turned off. at a minimum the car is turned on, then turned off. stateChange() must follow actual conditions at all time.
+"wrapped around" the engine cooling algorithms described above is the state control machine. loosely speaking, the car is turned on, probably started and run, is driven/warms up, operates for some time and then the engine is turned off. at a minimum the car is turned on, then turned off. stateChange() must follow actual conditions at all times.

 the following are true for all operation below, and are mentioned here, once, for clarity.